James Megellas: World War II

 In late December, the regiment was rushed into the Battle of the Bulge.
 On January 28, 1945, Megellas' platoon was advancing towards Herresbach, Belgium.
 Struggling through heavy snow and freezing cold, they surprised 200 Germans who were advancing out of the town.
 Catching the Germans largely off-guard, the attack proved to be devastating, with the Americans killing and capturing a large number and causing many others to flee.
 As they prepared to assault the town, however, a German Mark V tank took aim at them.
 Megellas ran towards it, and disabled it with a single grenade.
 Climbing on top of it, he then dropped another grenade into the tank, eliminating the threat to his men.
 He then led his men as they cleared and seized the town, and not one of his men was killed or injured.
 Although he was recommended for the Medal of Honor shortly afterward, he received the Silver Star (the German tank incident was not mentioned in his award citation).
+He was already highly decorated at the end of World War II when General James Gavin, the commander of the 82nd Airborne Division, selected him to be the representative when the Netherlands wished to bestow their nation’s highest honor, the Orange Lanyard of the Military Order of William, as a unit award for the valiant efforts of the entire division in their liberation during Operation Market Garden.
+At the end of the war, Megellas and his platoon first to liberate Wobbelin Concentration Camp On May 2, 1945.
+Later in life, Maggie reflected, “I was not prepared mentally to deal with the horror of the camp… it was not until our men witnessed this that we fully realized what we had been fighting for.
+The destruction of the monstrosity the Nazis had created was the cause greater than ourselves that we had often alluded to but never fully understood.
+It was a defining moment in our lives: who we were, what we believed in, and what we stood for.”